-Now, with every asana, cry and giggle I am reminded of this Will that is far beyond my own and how it attempts to guide me in the soft moments when my ego forgets itself.
-My child has caused yoga to flood through my life.
+Now, when I'm lucky, an asana, a cryor a giggle reminds of this Will that is far beyond my own and how it attempts to guide me in the soft moments when my ego forgets itself.
+My child has caused yoga to flood through my everyday life.
 She is the ease and difficulty of a downward dog, the fire of kapalabhati breath and the soft silence of savasana.
 She is the flow of life, without apology and before ego takes hold.
 She is my child and the greatest asana I have ever lived.